sytabaresa/kingly/README.md

    `ev`.
 While it is possible to decide deterministically which transition should proceed, this unduely complicated the input testing generation so we forbid non-deterministic transitions
   - NOTE TO SELF: absolutely write that contract
-- `updateModel :: ExtendedState -> ExtendedStateUpdates -> ExtendedState` must be a pure function
+- `updateState :: ExtendedState -> ExtendedStateUpdates -> ExtendedState` must be a pure function
  (this is important in particular for the tracing mechanism which triggers two execution of this function with the same parameters)
 - all action factories must fill in the `updates` and `outputs` property (no syntax sugar)